GreenIron/Recoinition/README.md

 On the good side, the coins are well more structured and studied than random images.
 For example a list of expected fields are supposed to appear on every single coin.

 TODO:
-* add feature matching
+* upload feature matching
-* add letter extractor
+* upload letter extractor
-* add coin letter generator to train the OCR engine
+* upload coin letter generator to train the OCR engine
-* add OCR engine demonstrator
+* upload OCR engine demonstrator

 # 2- Algorithm
 * Assuming the raw image follows coin standards